-I do Whole Genome Sequencing analysis of various bacteria and virus pathogens of animals and humans.
-Additionally, I am part of the research and development team that brings new assays online using different validation and verification processes.
-I’m one of our lab’s auditors, so I get to audit different lab methods at ADDL as well as next door at the Consumer Protection Laboratory.
-I work with federal partners to ensure the infrastructure is in place to respond to foodborne outbreaks and develop new technologies for state diagnostic laboratories to implement.
+Melanie does Whole Genome Sequencing analysis of bacteria and virus pathogens of animals and humans.
+Additionally, she is part of the research and development team that brings new assays online using different validation and verification processes.
+As one of the lab’s auditors, she audits different lab methods at ADDL as well as next door at the Consumer Protection Laboratory.
+She works with federal partners to ensure the infrastructure is in place to respond to foodborne outbreaks and develop new technologies for state diagnostic laboratories to implement.

 What is the benefit of collaboration between industry and education?